-During the academic year, pre-internship clinical students are not permitted to engage in any regular paid employment outside of the clinical placement, research assistantship, teaching assistantship, or other paid activity arranged for the student by the program.
-Exceptions may be made if the student petitions the clinical faculty and demonstrates serious financial need.
-Occasional nonclinical activities that may benefit the student's professional development, such as statistical consulting, are not prohibited, but should be approved by the student's advisor or the DCT.
+During the academic year, pre-internship clinical students are not permitted to engage in regular paid employment outside of the clinical placement, research assistantship, teaching assistantship, or other paid activity arranged for the student by the program.
+The University has regulations regarding how much paid work students may do while enrolled as a graduate student.
+If in doubt, please discuss with the DCT and the payroll manager.